Urucas/zoster/README.md

 As an example we'll use a simple Android application that shows a "Hello, {$yourname}", where {$yourname} is passed via the browsable intent.
 You can check this .apk inside the example [folder](https://github.com/Urucas/zoster/tree/master/example) or the [source code](https://github.com/Urucas/zoster-testapp)

-Following [Android Developer Guide](https://developer.android.com/guide/components/intents-common.html#Browser) our final intent url will be:
+Choosing **zoster** as scheme host and following [Android Developer Guide](https://developer.android.com/guide/components/intents-common.html#Browser) our final intent url will be:

 **intent://zoster/hello?user=vruno#Intent;scheme=zoster;package=com.urucas.zoster_testapp;end**

-So, now we will have to fill the fields on the Zoster app (TODO - finish writting documentation saturday morning.
-It's happy hour)
+Now, we'll fill the fields on the Zoster app, like: